croessner/nauthilus-website/docs/rest-api.md

 ## Multi-Factor Authentication (MFA) API

 :::info Session Required
 These endpoints require an active frontend session (cookie).
-They are typically used by the internal `/account/mfa` management page.
+They are typically used by the internal `/mfa/*` self-service pages.
 :::

 ### TOTP (Time-based One-Time Password)